 This Annual Information Form contains "forward-looking information".
-All information, other than information concerning historical fact, that addresses activities, events or developments that the Company believes, expects or anticipates will or may occur in the future (including, without limitation, information regarding mineral resources, metallurgical results, the Company's exploration plans, the Company's business plans and priorities, the Company's plans to dispose of, option out, or expand existing projects, the Company's plans to acquire new projects, exploration results and potential mineralization and resources, market trends with respect to demand for and the price of gold and potash, projections in respect of capital expenditures, the plans and expectations of the Company and Tlou (defined below) concerning the joint venture project in Botswana, and forward-looking information in the Merger Circular (defined below)) is forward-looking information.
+All information, other than information concerning historical fact, that addresses activities, events or developments that the Company believes, expects or anticipates will or may occur in the future including, without limitation, information regarding mineral resources, metallurgical results, the Company's drilling and exploration plans, including the exploration program at the Trairão Project (defined below), the Company's business plans and priorities, exploration results and potential mineralization and resources, market trends with respect to demand for and the price of iron ore and potash and projections in respect of capital expenditures is forward-looking information.

 Forward-looking information reflects the current expectations or beliefs of the Company based on information currently available to the Company.
 Forward-looking information is subject to significant risks and uncertainties and other factors that could cause the actual results to differ materially from those discussed in the forward-looking information, and even if such actual results are realized or substantially realized, there can be no assurance that they will have the expected consequences to, or effects on the Company.
-Factors that could cause actual results or events to differ materially from current expectations include, but are not limited to: volatility of and sensitivity to market prices for gold, potash and gas and prices (market or otherwise) for electricity; delays in receiving and evaluating outstanding historical data to define the most attractive targets for potash mineralisation and to delineate the basin structure; delays in obtaining or failures to obtain necessary regulatory permits and approvals from government authorities, including approval of applications for licences required for Talon to conduct a Phase II field based program on its potash projects and approval of environmental impact assessment applications; availability of mineral resource opportunities suitable for Talon; uncertainties involved in interpreting drilling results and other geological data; changes in the anticipated demand for electricity in southern Africa; changes in the anticipated demand for fertilizer including factors related to world population growth, income per capita, the use of biofuels and area of arable land; changes in equity and debt markets; inflation; changes in exchange rates; declines in U.S., Canadian and/or global economies; failure of Tlou's investment to advance the development of the Saber Project (defined below); uncertainties relating to the availability and costs of financing needed to complete exploration activities and demonstrate the feasibility of the Company's projects; exploration costs varying significantly from estimates; delays in the exploration and development of, and/or commercial production from, the Saber Project and the properties Talon has an interest in; inability to commercially exploit the resources which may be contained in the Saber Project, including the production of downstream products such as petrochemicals; inability to secure and produce sufficient water to support gas production; actual gas usage varying from assumptions; equipment failure; unexpected geological or hydrological conditions; political risks arising from operating in Brazil and Africa; imprecision in preliminary resource estimates, including estimates of the life and recovery thereof; success of future exploration and development initiatives; the existence of undetected or unregistered interests or claims, whether in contract or in tort, over the property of Talon; changes in government regulations and policies, including tax and trade laws and policies; risks relating to labour; other exploration, development and operating risks; liability and other claims asserted against Talon; volatility in prices of publicly traded securities; and the factors listed under "Forward Looking Statements" in the Merger Circular.
+Factors that could cause actual results or events to differ materially from current expectations include, but are not limited to: risks related to the exploration stage of the Company's properties; the possibility that future exploration results will not be consistent with the Company's expectations (including identifying additional and/or deeper mineralization); changes in iron ore prices; volatility of and sensitivity to market prices for iron ore; delays in obtaining or failures to obtain necessary regulatory permits and approvals from government authorities, including approval of environmental impact assessment applications; availability of mineral resource opportunities suitable for Talon; uncertainties involved in interpreting drilling results and other geological data; changes in equity and debt markets; inflation; changes in exchange rates; declines in U.S., Canadian and/or global economies; uncertainties relating to the availability and costs of financing needed to complete exploration activities and demonstrate the feasibility of the Company's projects; failure to establish estimated mineral resources; exploration costs varying significantly from estimates; delays in the exploration and development of, and/or commercial production from the properties Talon has an interest in; equipment failure; unexpected geological or hydrological conditions; political risks arising from operating in Brazil; imprecision in preliminary resource estimates, including estimates of the life and recovery thereof; success of future exploration and development initiatives; the existence of undetected or unregistered interests or claims, whether in contract or in tort, over the property of Talon; changes in government regulations and policies, including tax and trade laws and policies; risks relating to labour; other exploration, development and operating risks; liability and other claims asserted against Talon; volatility in prices of publicly traded securities; and other risks involved in the mineral exploration and development industry and risks specific to the Company, including the risks discussed in this Annual Information Form under "Risk Factors".

 Forward-looking information speaks only as of the date on which it is made and, except as may be required by applicable securities laws, the Company disclaims any intent or obligation to update any forward-looking information, whether as a result of new information, future events or results or otherwise.
 Although the Company believes that the assumptions inherent in forward-looking information are reasonable, forward-looking information is not a guarantee of future performance and accordingly undue reliance should not be put on such information due to the inherent uncertainty therein.
-All forward looking information contained in the Merger Circular and incorporated by reference herein is also subject to the qualifications set out in the section entitled "Forward Looking Statements" in the Merger Circular.